microsoft/pxt/docs/extensions/getting-started/simple-package.md

 ### Create the package description

-We need to make a package description file next.
+We need to make an extension description file next.
 This is called `pxt.json`.
 The file defines all the components of the package.
 Our `pxt.json` contains a minimum of what's needed to define our package.
 Copy the JSON here and save it as `pxt.json` in the `/tropic` directory.

 ```typescript-ignore
 {